kaleguy/simpleng2admin/README.md

 ## Deploying to GitHub Pages

+1. Create a branch called 'gh-pages'.
+2. Build the project.
-Create a branch called 'gh-pages', build the project, switch to the gh-pages branch and replace the contents of the main folder with the files in the dist folder.
+3. Switch to the gh-pages branch and replace the contents of the main folder with the files in the dist folder.
+4. Change baseref in index.js to /nameofyourproject/
+5. Push to github.
+6. Project will be visible on githubusername.github.io/nameofyourproject.

+The weather widget uses a proxy endpoint to wrap the openWeather API, because Github Pages run on https and the openWeather API does not have a free https service.
+The code for the proxy is [here](https://github.com/kaleguy/simpleweatherproxy).

 ## Further help